g-script/better-tail/README.md

 #### retry _(default: false)_

+Can either be a boolean:
-If set to true: keep trying to open target file if it is inaccessible.
+- `true`: keep trying to open target file until it is accessible
+- `false`: emit an error if file is inaccessible

-Can also be an object with following properties:
+Or an object with following properties:
 - **interval**: wait for given milliseconds between retries
 - **timeout**: abort retrying after given milliseconds
 - **max**: abort retrying after given retries count

+If given an object, it means **target file opening will be retried upon failure**.

-> _This option uses [sleepInterval option][sleepinterval-option] value by default to wait between retries._
+> _This option uses [sleepInterval option][sleepinterval-option] value by default to wait between retries if `interval` property is not set._

 ```js
 // Will retry indefinitly, approximately each second (default value of sleepInterval option), until file is accessible